pmatulis/oasis/index.md

 ## Welcome

 Oasis Internal Arts offers classes in Chinese healing arts.
-Its mission is to act as an oasis for the traveller of the modern world.
+Its mission is to serve as an oasis for the traveller of the modern world.

 ### The environment